rctatman/Livetweeting-Guide/index.md

 2. It helps authors disseminate their research.
 3. It allows researchers who can't attend a conference I'm at, whether for financial or geographic reasons, to keep up with the current research and join in the conversation.
 4. It helps get research out to the public (albeit mainly the part of the public who follows nerds like me on Twitter).
-5. Having a semi-congruent text record of the main points of a talk improves accessibility for listeners who may have a hard time understanding the speaker (due to, for example, hearing impairment or lack of familiarity with the author's language variety)1.
+5. Having a semi-congruent text record of the main points of a talk improves accessibility for listeners who may have a hard time understanding the speaker (due to, for example, hearing impairment or lack of familiarity with the author's language variety, but do note that livetweeting is NOT A REPLACEMENT for signed languages interpretation.)

 Especially recently, I've gotten a number of requests for help and tips on how to livetweet.
 It's very much a learned skill, and it will take time to get better at, but below I've compiled some pointers that will help you livetweet conference talks.